suksit/writeups/secplayground/half-year-event-2022/tower5/README.md

 ![](attachments/20220729172640.png)

 It also seems the challenge site is not setup the same way as the PoC site e.g. It uses MariaDB instead of PostgreSQL.
+Anyway, we know that we should focus on the `/extract` path and use MySQL syntax for payload.

 From now on it was a payload guessing game for a couple of hours until I tried using `UNION` statement like this